 These provide you with additional keyword suggestions.
 By clicking on them, you can further explore and discover related searches.

 Google will frequently display some “People also ask” questions when you search for a keyword.
 As you click on and read some of the answers, the list of questions will expand to include even more suggestions.

 Here, not only is it helpful to see the questions (and related questions) people are asking, but you can also see whose content Google is using to answer them.
 Are your competitors covering the majority of the market?
 Where should you focus your efforts to rank?

 AnswerThePublic is a good tool for uncovering hidden keyword ideas that are simple to rank.

 It collects keyword data from Google autocomplete database and identifies the questions, prepositions, comparisons, alphabetical, and related queries that users are looking for.

-This tool is popular among SEO experts and users worldwide, and it is likely one of the most popular free keyword research tools available.
+This tool is popular among SEO experts and users worldwide and is likely one of the most popular free keyword research tools.